ricardovaltierra/enumerable/README.md

 ## 🔗 link to assignment

-The full assignment can be found in the Odin Project's HTML and CSS course that can be found [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks).
+The full assignment can be found in the Odin Project's HTML and CSS courses that can be found [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks).